 The Low Carb Houston conference will feature internationally renowned speakers who will lecture on a range of topics related to diet, nutrition, ketogenic metabolism, chronic disease and fasting.
 Below is a list of speakers who have confirmed for Low Carb Houston - 2019.
-Stay tuned for more exciting additons to the speaking line-up.
+Stay tuned for more exciting additions to the speaking lineup.

 Dr. Nadir Ali is a senior scientist and member of the core leadership team in the ENHI.
 He also holds an academic appointment as a research professor in the Department of Clinical, Health and Applied Sciences.
 Dr. Ali's primary research interests include the effect of low-carbohydrate, high-fat diets on cardiovascular and metabolic health.
 An interventional cardiologist with over 25 years of experience, he also serves as the chairman of the Department of Cardiology for a major hospital system in Bay Area Houston, and as a director for the Low Carb Houston Conference.

 Before working as a cardiologist, he served as an assistant professor of medicine for eight years at Baylor College of Medicine in Houston, where he also received his medical training.
 He has championed the low-carb lifestyle in the local Clear Lake area since 2013.
 Dr. Ali organizes a monthly nutritional seminar in the Searcy Auditorium of the Clear Lake Hospital that receives more than 100 visitors every month from the local community.
 He is a leader in the nutrition community whose research and passion have inspired many to profound health changes.